 Research findings, publications and evaluation instruments [Force Concept Inventory (FCI), Mechanics Baseline Test (MBT), Views About Science Survey (VASS), RTOP & Modeling Self-Assessments, links to research-based concept inventories in sciences].
 Dissertations; evaluations of Modeling Instruction and other programs.
 Two taxonomies of student conceptions about force and motion.

-The CIMM program is transforming mathematics education to include conceptual understanding (grouping structure), symbol construction (algorithmic manipulations), problem solving and mathematical reasoning. (updated May 2011)
+The CIMM program is transforming mathematics education to include conceptual understanding (grouping structure), symbol construction (algorithmic manipulations), problem solving and mathematical reasoning. (updated a little in 2022)

-Remodeling Science Education, by David Hestenes (Invited talk in Taiwan, 2011)
+Remodeling Science Education, what is needed -- by David Hestenes (an invited talk in Taiwan, 2011)

-for STEM Education Reform, a major proposal by
+Modeling Instruction for STEM Education Reform, a major proposal by David Hestenes (2009).

-A Critical Role for Physics Departments in K-12 Science Reform, by David Hestenes and Jane Jackson (2004, 160kb)
+A Critical Role for Physics Departments in K-12 Science Reform -- article by David Hestenes and Jane Jackson (2004).

 Activities and Significance of the Modeling Workshop Project (1994-2000), by David Hestenes.
 David Hestenes' vision for high school physics is reflected in the activities, contributions, and significance expressed in the 10-page document submitted to the NSF.

 National Center for Physics Education -- a proposal to stimulate action by the physics community, submitted by David Hestenes in 2000 to the AAPT.

 Local Physics Alliances - Learning communities of physics teachers

 To subscribe to any of 5 modeling listservs for physics, chemistry, biology, or physical science teachers, email email@example.com .